GeoscienceAustralia/ncskos/README.md

-# nclddump
+# ncskosdump
 A simple command line tool that wraps and extends the well-known netCDF tool [ncdump](https://www.unidata.ucar.edu/software/netcdf/netcdf-4/newdocs/netcdf/ncdump.html), providing functionality to perform Linked Data tasks such as the dereferencing of URIs to collect vocabulary term labels.

 Note: This utility requires that the netCDF command line utilities be installed.
 These utilities are available from: http://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html

-Once installed, the nclddump utility can be invoked as follows.
+Once installed, the ncskosdump utility can be invoked as follows.
 Note that ncdump options are passed through to ncdump, while SKOS options are passed as <key>=<value> arguments after a "--skos" flag.
 The attribute name for SKOS concept lookups in the NetCDF file is 'skos_concept_uri'.

-	nclddump <ncdump_options> <netCDF_filename> --skos <SKOS_options>
+	ncskosdump <ncdump_options> <netCDF_filename> --skos <SKOS_options>

 SKOS options implemented so far are as follows: